AnanthSankaralingam/chromie/README.md

 6. Remove loading page's purple gradient
 7. API input has commonly hallucinated APIs (LinkedIn, YouTube, etc.).
 Add these to a list and statically remove them from final planning output if found.
 8. often get random host_permissions. encourage one shot coder to use minimally. maybe API list is getting past planning phase even when user skips.
-9. errors not yielded correctly in UI, giving user a place to go.
+9. errors not yielded correctly in UI, giving user a place to go. especially with HB errors, should clearly explain what's wrong (i.e. manifest)
 10. prompt_tokens is always extracted from gemini object as 0.
+11. Long files (client secret keys, Firebase CDN) can be input into coder as raw content and mess up context.

 ---
 ### SECURITY